scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 .. figure:: He_bg_Z.pdf
    :scale: 100

-   Band-gap (left axis) and ionization fraction (right axis) for Helium as a function of mass density, at temperature :math:`T=50,000` K.
+   Band-gap (red circles) and ionization fraction (blue squares) for Helium as a function of mass density, at temperature :math:`T=50` kK.
-   A linear fit accurately describes the relationship between the band-gap and the density.
+   The relationship between the band-gap and the density appears to be linear.

-As a final analysis, we plot the pressure as a function of mass density and temperature in Fig. ??.
+As a final analysis, we plot the pressure as a function of mass density and temperature in Fig. 8.
-The pressure is given by the sum of two terms: (i) the electronic pressure, calculated using the method described in Ref.
-[CITE], amnd (ii) the ionic pressure, calculated using the ideal gas law.
+The pressure is given by the sum of two terms: (i) the electronic pressure, calculated using the method described in Ref. :cite:`AA_pressure`, and (ii) the ionic pressure, calculated using the ideal gas law.
 We observe that the pressure increases with both density and temperature, which is the expected behaviour.
 Under these conditions, the density dependence is much stronger, especially for higher densities.